 Energy programme overview

-Over the last four years, the ETC has issued several reports which address the route to decarbonisation in the power sector.
+The recent publication builds on work conducted over the last four years by the ETC on the route to decarbonisation in the power sector.
 As early as 2016, we argued that it was possible to decarbonise electricity systems faster than previously assumed and that a renewable-based power system would be competitive with a gas-based power system by 2035 at the latest.
 Since then, we have been enthused by the continued decrease in the cost of renewable power generation and of flexibility provision, and have updated our vision accordingly.